-THE DUCHESS OF CAMBRIDGE SPEAKS WITH ENTRANTS
+THE PRINCESS OF WALES SPEAKS WITH ENTRANTS

-Introducing 'Gimba - The Ward Host', the fifth in a series of telephone calls that The Duchess of Cambridge held with participants from the Hold Still Project.
+Introducing 'Gimba - The Ward Host', the fifth in a series of telephone calls that the Princess of Wales held with participants from the Hold Still Project.
 During the peak of the pandemic, Hassan Akkad signed up to work as a cleaner in a Covid-19 ward at his local hospital, Whipps Cross.
 Within days, Gimba, the ward host, and Hassan had formed a close bond.
 Gimba, who migrated from Nigeria to Britain, had been working at the hospital for over a decade.
 On the day the photograph was taken, Gimba had received terrible news from Nigeria, her mother had fallen ill and been rushed to hospital.
 Gimba was heartbroken that she couldn't be there, however she declined to take any time off, saying: 'I have to feed my patients’.
 Hassan took this photo while Gimba was having her favourite lunch of chicken and rice in the staff room, after having prepared meals for all eighteen COVID-19 patients in their ward.

 'I love the way his apron flutters in the wind, cape-like, as if revealing for a moment the superhero within.' - Grey Hutton

 Grey Hutton met Sami on his first day of volunteering at the Children With Voices Community Food Hub in Hackney, London.
 Originally from Sudan and raised in Brazil, Sami came to the UK for his PhD, and had just moved into an apartment overlooking the food hub.
 He saw what was happening below and came down to lend a hand.